qureshiaquib/qureshiaquib.github.io/_posts/2025-3-8-azure-file-share-v2-pricing.md

 Using Azure File Share Provisioned v2, syncing files via Azure File Sync, and backing up these synced file shares via Azure Backup can help address the BCDR challenges of your on-premises hosted file server.

+I hope this blog post helps you with your File Share setup.

+Happy Learning!

 >Subscribe to my biweekly newsletter for the latest posts and summaries.
 Your privacy is paramount, and your email stays with us securely. click the link to submit your email.
 [https://forms.office.com/r/6ysKm4nkp4](https://forms.office.com/r/6ysKm4nkp4)